Converted the old roofrack bars and put some foam on them perfect for taking the bikes in the trailer.

 The trike has been holed up in the garage waiting for a day off to have a ride.

-Up front the schlumpf drive has the correct parts fitted, so now the seat will not get ripped and pierced by the drive.
+Up front the schlumpf drive has the correct parts fitted, so now the seat will not get caught by the drive and the gears are smooth.

-The only downer was that after being sunny all day, as soon as I sat on the tractor it decided to chuck it down.
+The only downer was that after being sunny all day, as soon as I sat on the trike it decided to chuck it down.